 What Mindfulness Practice Appeals To You?

-One of the most popular ways to embrace mindfulness is through meditation, but if this doesn’t appeal, there are many more practices you might find more attractive.
+One of the most popular ways to embrace mindfulness is through meditation, here is a mindfulness meditation for you.
+If this doesn’t appeal, there are many more practices you might find more attractive.

 These include taking ‘forest baths’; a popular activity among stressed executives in Japan, this practice simply involves walking through a green setting while keeping the mind ‘in the here and now’ and opening your senses of sight, sound, and touch, to the beauty around you.